Queen Elizabeth National Park

 • Sunscreen: Protect your skin from the sun’s harmful rays by packing sunscreen with a high SPF rating.

-• First Aid Kit: Carry a basic first aid kit containing essentials like bandages, antiseptic, pain relievers, and any personal medications you might need.
+• First Aid Kit: Bring a simple first aid kit that includes bandages, antiseptic, pain relievers, and any personal medications you may want.

 • Power Adapter and Portable Charger: Uganda uses Type G electrical outlets.
-If you’re bringing electronic devices, make sure you have the appropriate power adapter.
-A portable charger can be useful for keeping your devices charged during outdoor activities.
+If you have a different kind of electronic device, bring an appropriate power adapter.
+A portable charger can be helpful to keep your devices charged during outdoor activities.

-• Local Currency: While credit cards might be accepted in some places, it’s a good idea to have local currency (Ugandan shillings) for small purchases and tips.
+• Local Currency: Even though credit cards may be accepted in some places, it is always advisable to have some local currency in the form of Ugandan shillings for small purchases and tips.

 Other Considerations:

-• Travel Documents: Don’t forget your passport, visa (if required), travel insurance, and any necessary permits for activities like gorilla tracking or chimpanzee trekking.
+• Travel documents include a passport, a visa when necessary, travel insurance, and special permits needed for an activity like gorilla tracking or chimpanzee trekking.